 - Combine pumpkin, sugar, vegetable oil, vanilla and egg in a large bowl.
 Mix until smooth.

-- In a separate bowl, stir together flour, baking powder, ground cinnamon, pumpkin spice and salt.
-Dissolve the baking soda with the milk and stir into the wet ingredients.
-Add flour mixture to pumpkin mixture and mix well.
-Stir until combined.
+- In a separate bowl, whisk together flour, baking powder, baking soda, ground cinnamon, pumpkin spice and salt.